zendesk/ios_sdk_demo_apps/README.md

   Both apps are implementing couple of main features of Support SDK.

-  **Note:** Initialize your Support SDK within AppDelegate.swift by filling out the credentials
+  **Note:** Initialise the Support SDK in the `AppDelegate.swift`, by passing in the credentials of your Zendesk instance.
   ```
           // Enter your zendesk app configs here
         Zendesk.initialize(appId: "appId",